Headless Service

 Security Notes

---api-token(orTANDEM_API_TOKEN) whenever binding beyond localhost. - Put TLS in front of Tandem when exposing it on a network.
+--api-tokenorTANDEM_API_TOKENfor hosted/headless deployments where operators need to manage rotation externally. --unsafe-no-api-tokenis only for trusted local development and should not be used when binding beyond localhost.- Put TLS in front of Tandem when exposing it on a network.

 - Do not expose the service directly to the public internet without a reverse proxy.